 Join the JLSLA LinkedIn page to receive updates on JLSLA events and initiatives: https://www.linkedin.com/company/66587315/

-The LSLA membership continues to grow and we now have nearly 3,200 members with over 1,400 members of the JLSLA and 40 corporate members.
+The LSLA membership continues to grow and we now have over 3,500 members with in excess of 1,400 members of the JLSLA and 47 corporate members.

 Some of our members say that they are, on occasion, not receiving email notifications for LSLA and Junior LSLA events.
 We have been advised that such notifications may sometimes be blocked by our members’ firm’s IT servers, which automatically quarantine emails received from, for example, “donotreply” email addresses.

 When making payments for membership and our events we would kindly request that you quote the correct data to identify the matter to which the payment relates.
 Incorrect identification often occurs where a firm’s accounts team makes a payment to the LSLA as an existing payee, using old order data rather than updating the payment instruction to include the new order number.

 Updating payment data to correctly reference the event to which a payment relates would significantly ease the LSLA’s administrative burden.
 Thank you for your continued support and assistance.

 Our website at https://www.lsla.co.uk/ includes: details of our forthcoming events, copies of the responses we have filed to recent consultations, recent articles and press citing members of the association, and past editions of the newsletter.

 You can also join the LSLA via our website as well as sign up for future events on it.